-- (1) Set the flexibility authorization for agencies. - (2) Monitor the quarterly reports set out above, and when necessary, audit participating agencies' adherence to the Sign-on and Retention Bonus policy. - (3) Review any retention and sign-on bonus request that exceeds an agency's flexibility authorization. - (4) Review information entered into OSHR's system of record, monitor that information, and periodically report to agencies and other stakeholders de-identified summaries of that information, in order to ensure appropriate application across agencies and provide statewide metrics. - (5) Analyze data submitted from participating agencies on the number and type of signon or retention bonuses granted during the first six months of the effective date of this policy, then annually review the prior fiscal year, the base line data related to vacancy rates, turnover, retention, recruitment issues, or market conditions for those receiving retention bonuses to assess trends and impact of retention bonuses within state government. - (6) Assist agencies with developing plans for administering a sign-on and retention bonus program.
+- (1) Set the flexibility authorization for agencies. - (2) Monitor and audit participating agencies' adherence to the Sign-on and Retention Bonus policy. - (3) Review any retention and sign-on bonus request that exceeds an agency's flexibility authorization. - (4) Review information entered into OSHR's system of record, monitor that information, and periodically report to agencies and other stakeholders de-identified summaries of that information, in order to ensure appropriate application across agencies and provide statewide metrics. - (5) Analyze data submitted from participating agencies on the number and type of sign-on or retention bonuses granted during the first six months of the effective date of this policy, then annually review the prior fiscal year, the base line data related to vacancy rates, turnover, retention, recruitment issues, or market conditions for those receiving retention bonuses to assess trends and impact of retention bonuses within state government.

+(6) Assist agencies with developing plans for administering a sign-on and retention bonus program.